Be REMIT2 ready.

 When do you need to act?

-By 1 January 2025
+1 January 2025

 How can you meet your new obligations?

-eTM2 for REMIT2: trade monitoring made easier
+eTM2 for REMIT2: trade surveillance made simple.

 It’s fully audited, with no archiving or manual input of information needed.